denniscallanan/jiro-windows-server/README.md

 # jiro-windows-server
-Server on Windows, for downloading and running Jiro games App store is now included inside the Jiro Controller app
+Server on Windows, for downloading and running Jiro games

-(These instructions are no longer correct)
+Requirements:
+- install 'python27' _2.7.12_
+- pip install pyglet==1.3.0 _this version is essential!_
+- pip install bs4==0.0.1
+- pip install lxml==4.1.1

 Instructions:
-- install 'python27'
+- open 'windows_server'
-- run 'jiroc.py' _this is the server_
+- run 'jiro.py'
-- run 'phone_simulator.py' _this simulates a phone (look at source code and try do on android)_
+- launch the Jiro app on your phone